lkerr/groundfish-MSE/documentation/econ_module.md

 ## Statistics Behind the Economic simulation module
-The population of vessels in the statistical model is: "Vessels that landed groundfish in the 2004-2015 time period, primarily used gillnet or trawl to catch groundfish, elected to fish in the sector program in 2010-2015, and were not falsifying their catch or sales records."  $i$ indexes individuals, $n$ indexes target, and $t$ indexes time (days).
+The population of vessels in the statistical model is: "Vessels that landed groundfish in the 2004-2015 time period, primarily used gillnet or trawl to catch groundfish, elected to fish in the sector program in 2010-2015, and were not falsifying their catch or sales records."  *i* indexes individuals, *n* indexes target, and *t* indexes time (days).

 The statistical economic module has two stages.
 In the first stage, we estimate this harvest equation
 	\begin{equation}